emqx/emqx-docs/en_US/observability/prometheus.md

 :::

-::: tab Cluster Non-aggregated Mode
+::: tab Cluster Unaggregated Mode

 ```
 mode=all_nodes_unaggregated
 ```

-This is the cluster non-aggregated metric mode, returning the individual metrics of all running nodes in the cluster.
+This is the cluster unaggregated metric mode, returning the individual metrics of all running nodes in the cluster.

 - The system will add node names as labels to distinguish the metrics of different nodes.
 For example: